Procesure/TaskRunner/README.md

 3. **RDP Config File (Mandatory for Interactive Tasks)**
    - Provide a `.rdp` file (pointing to your chosen loopback IP) to the script via `-RDPConfig`.
    - You can also use this file to manually RDP in to see what’s running.

+4. **Grant “Log on as a batch job” Right**
+   - In **Security Settings → Local Policies → User Rights Assignment**, ensure the user account that runs these tasks is explicitly added to **“Log on as a batch job.”**
+   - Without this, the system may block non-interactive or scheduled runs, resulting in access errors.

 ---